- • COVID-19

 Issued: November 29, 2017

 Recent multi-level building fires in Australia and overseas have resulted in Federal and State governments inquiring into the potential exposure for buildings in relation to non-conforming and non-compliant building products.
-Governments are particularly focused on the potential exposure caused by inappropriate use of some types of aluminium composite panels (ACPs).
+Governments are particularly focused on the potential exposure caused by inappropriate use of some types of aluminium composite panels (ACPs) and other combustible façade materials.

 Insurers providing policy cover for buildings and set premiums according to the residual risk (after any effective risk mitigations present are considered) of damage occurring and a claim being made against the policy.
 The higher the probability of a damaging event occurring, the higher the premium.

 Insurers have invested in the expertise necessary to measure residual risk.
-Using this, the industry has considered the challenges posed by non-conforming ACPs, beginning with the most fundamental of issues: its identification.
+Using this, the industry has considered the challenges posed by non-conforming ACPs and other materials, beginning with the most fundamental of issues: its identification.

-Through the ICA, insurers have agreed upon a Residual Hazard Identification Protocol for the identification of residual risk presented by the use of this building material.
+Through the Insurance Council of Australia (ICA), insurers have agreed upon a Residual Hazard Identification Protocol for the identification of residual risk presented by the use of this building material.

-Critically, the evaluation of exposure for each building that has ACPs present needs to be conducted on a case-by-case basis by competent fire protection professionals, including fire safety engineers, to evaluate the most critical exposures, safety to life and code compliance.
+Critically, the evaluation of exposure for each building that has combustible facades present needs to be conducted on a case-by-case basis by competent fire protection professionals, including fire safety engineers, to evaluate the most critical exposures, safety to life and code compliance.

 Building owners should also consider working closely with their insurer to ensure that the identification and evaluation process adopted for the building, including those engaged to undertake the process, will be considered sufficient for ongoing underwriting of the building.

-The purpose of this protocol is to provide a consistent methodology, in circumstances where ACP-type materials are considered to be present, for assessment and reporting of the residual risk, suitable for both building owners (to make decisions) and underwriters (to set premiums).
+The purpose of this protocol is to provide a consistent methodology, in circumstances where ACP type or other combustible façade materials are considered to be present, for assessment and reporting of the residual risk, suitable for both building owners (to make decisions) and underwriters (to set premiums).

-This protocol should be referenced by all stakeholders involved in assessing building risk posed by ACPs.
+This protocol should be referenced by all stakeholders involved in assessing building risk posed by ACPs or other combustible façade materials.
 Adopting this protocol will produce reports that are consistent across all jurisdictions and will be meaningful to building owners and their insurers.

-The approach includes both the identification of the material used and the installation methodology.
+The approach includes both the identification of the material used and the installation methodology - the whole wall assembly.
 This will enable assessment of the risks posed by use of the materials, which may then trigger consideration of remedial actions to lower a building’s residual risk to acceptable levels.

 Residual hazard identification protocol